Overview

 Ackerman Steering

+Ackerman steering is a model for front wheel steering and is commonly found in most cars today.
+The idea is that when a car turns, it turns about a point colinear with the rear axle.
 The front wheels of the car circumscribe concentric circles about this turning point during the turn, which means they are tangent to the circles.
-However, since the front wheels are not on the same radial ray from the turning point, they must turn different amounts to be tangent to the concentric circles of the turn.
+However, since the front wheels are not on the same radial ray from the turning point, they must turn different amounts to be tangent to the concentric circles of the turn. |

 Using the difference in displacement between timesteps, along with the velocity vector, we can determine the heading of the truck at all times.
 In turn, this enables us to use a translation matrix to find the location of the target in the coordinate system of the truck, where the truck’s heading is the y-axis, and the center of the rear axle of the car is the origin of the origin system.